binliu-base/FCND-T1P4-Estimation-CPP/README.md

 ![ State Vector and Filters](./images/L19_S4_fullStateVector.PNG)

+Here, we're not going to estimate the entire state using an EKF.
+We're only going to be using an EKF to estimate x,y, z, there derivatives and their angle psi.
+To estimate the body rates p, q, and r we just use the direct measurements from the rate gyros.
+To estimate the roll and pitch angles which are referred to as the attitude, we're going to use another type of filter called a complimentary filter

+Please note, Often, the full state vector actually has more than 12 variables in it.
+That's because in addition to estimating the typical 12 variables, we often also want to keep track of the IMU biases.
+Remember from the lesson on sensors that bias is typically modeled as a random walk.
+Estimating the bias in real-time like this is what's known as "online identification".
+We'll learn more about this in the second course of term 2 of this Nanodegree program.

 ### Project Rubric

 #### 1. Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data.